cgroening/Tuido/README.md

 Many productivity apps offer an overwhelming number of features that you often don't actually need.
 Their complexity might slow you down.
 Tuido takes a different approach: minimalism.
 It gives you a clean, reliable space to plan your day as efficiently as possible.

-The components are built using the Textual library, offering a modern terminal UI experience focused on clarity and interactivity.
+The components are built using the [Textual](https://github.com/Textualize/textual) and [Rich](https://github.com/Textualize/rich) library, offering a modern terminal UI experience focused on clarity and interactivity.

 The purpose of this application is to provide a space for planning and organizing the current day.
 With its keyboard-driven, minimalist interface, it aims to support an efficient workflow.
 It is not intended for long-term planning and is meant to complement apps like Notion or OneNote, not replace them.